Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 The Republic of Indonesia Embassy in Delhi and other cities conducts many short-term Bahasa Indonesia classes.
 The good news is that all non-native learners can take the courses for free.

-You can also register in various online courses or learn through some of the best language apps.
+Register for online courses or learn through some of the best language apps.

 Final Words